 On Saturday after the end of the auction, I will announce the winner here, via my newsletter list, and in my social media.
 I will then re-list Harvey as a reserved item in my shop under the winner’s name.
 The winner will then be able to pay for the item and I will ship out the next business day after payment is received.
 We accept all major forms of payment (see shop listing for details).
 All proceeds will go to Samaritan’s Purse.

 Won’t you please show you support and bid for a cause?
 I am trying to do what I can and I know this will be such a blessing to so many.

 UPDATE: Harvey is on his way to his new home and proceeds went to Samaritan’s Purse for $250.
 Thank you all so much!!

 Do pin and share reclaimed barn beam bench and Harvey the Bear not only to inspire others to get creative, but to support those in need.
 Thank you!

 Up next in my blogging world, this thrifted table will get some new kicks.
-Keep on reading!!
+Come see the after over HERE.